terracota19/Initiate-DFIR-IRIS-Windows-Automation/README.md

 ├── iris-web/
 │   ├── docker-compose.yml
 │   └── other project files...
-└── start-iris.bat   ← The script must be here
+└── deploy-iris.bat   ← The script must be here
 ```

 ## ⚙️ What the Script Does